Chatham, Kent: Transport

 In September 2006, the one-way system was abandoned and two-way traffic reintroduced on most of the ring-road system.
 Further work on the road system commenced early in 2009, and as of early 2010, the demolition of the Sir John Hawkins Flyover has been completed.
 It was replaced by a street-level, buses only, road coupled with repositioning of the bus station.
 The new Waterfront bus station opened in October 2011.

 Chatham railway station, opened in 1858, serves both the North Kent and the Chatham Main Lines, and is the interchange between the two lines.
 It lies in the valley between the Fort Pitt and the Chatham Tunnels.
 There are three trains an hour to London Victoria, two trains an hour to London Charing Cross, two trains an hour to Luton (via London Bridge, St Pancras and Luton Airport Parkway) and two services an hour to St Pancras via High Speed 1.
 The former services run to Dover and Ramsgate; the Charing Cross services terminate at Gillingham and the High Speed services terminate at Faversham.

-Part of the industrial railway in what is now Chatham Historic Dockyard is still in operation, run by the North Kent Industrial Locomotive Society.
+Part of the industrial railway in what is now Chatham Historic Dockyard is still in operation, run by the North Kent Industrial Locomotive Society for the Dockyard Trustees.

 Buses are operated by Arriva Southern Counties and Nu-Venture to various destinations.
 They serve other towns in Medway including Gillingham, Grain, Strood and Rochester and also to other towns in Kent including Maidstone, Gravesend, Blue Bell Hill and Sittingbourne.
 There is also an express bus via Strood and Rochester and A2 to Bluewater in Greenhithe.